-- 1. Add liquid softener to the dispenser, following fabric softener label directions. - 2.
+- $1. \quad {\rm Add\, liquid\, softener\, to\, the\, dispenser, following\, fabric\, softener\, label\, directions.}$ - 2.
 Add water to bring liquid level to fill line on dispenser cap. - 3.
 Remove the dispenser from the agitator after each use.
 Rinse both cap and cup with warm water.
-Replace dispenser.
+Replace dispenser in the agitator.

 NOTE: To separate cap from cup, put thumb into dispenser and push against side of cup (see picture to the left).
-After cleaning, push cap and cup together.
-Replace dispenser by lining up the ribs and grooves.
+After cleaning, push cap and cup firmly together.
+Replace dispenser by lining up the ribs and grooves and snapping it into position.
+If fabric softener builds up in or around the dispenser, clean the area with hot water.
+DO NOT REMOVE SERVICE CAP FOUND INSIDE THE AGITATOR POST.